The value of a prototype

 How do I make a prototype?

 Prototypes can take many different forms and technology enhancements have brought down the cost of making more advanced incarnations of your idea.
 The quality of the prototype should be influenced by the stage of development and the context of the aspect you need to test.
 If you need to quickly show an idea to a colleague, but it doesn’t have to function to a high standard, then cardboard, blue foam and a glue gun are probably your best option.
-These can easily be manipulated using simple hand tools and offer you a low cost method to visualise your idea in 3D.
+These can easily be manipulated using simple hand tools and offer you a low cost method to visualise your product idea in 3D.
 If it turns out that it didn’t work, or your colleague didn’t like the idea, then all you have risked is your time and the relatively low cost of the materials.
 As it’s quick, you can learn from the feedback and make a second, third and forth model until you get it right.
 Iteration is the key theme here and you want to make as many mistakes here as possible before investing into more expensive processes and materials.